 [NOTE: At the end of this article the author asks you, the reader, to contact the Judge about the TDCJ blocking court fees for a prisoner’s lawsuit to fight censorship.
 This is part of an ongoing campaign.
 We are also asking people to print and gather signatures on postcards that you can download from the campaign page along with fliers to use in outreach around this campaign to oppose political censorship in Texas.]

-When i initiated the Juneteenth Freedom Initiative, and the fliers for that action began to find their way into every prison in Texas, Allred Unit’s Warden Jimmy Smith commanded the unit mailroom supervisor to place me on a ‘Watch List’, purportedly to provide a greater level of scrutiny to my outgoing mail.
+When i initiated the Juneteenth Freedom Initiative (JFI), and the fliers for that action began to find their way into every prison in Texas, Allred Unit’s Warden Jimmy Smith commanded the unit mailroom supervisor to place me on a ‘watchlist’ – purportedly to provide a greater level of scrutiny to my outgoing mail.

-The Watch List measure began to intensify as all reading material was made to go through a months long process of scrutiny.
-Texas has a part of its Mailroom Operations policy, that they need not announce to a prisoner when a publication has arrived at the unit, even when it is subject to further review.
+The watchlist measure intensified and all reading materials were made to go through a months long process of scrutiny.
+Texas has a part of its Mailroom Operations policy that they need not announce to a prisoner when a publication has arrived at the unit, even when it is subject to further review.
 This results in reading material being sent and one not knowing of its existence until it is officially denied.
 At the point of denial, We’re supposed to be allowed to appeal through the grievance procedure.
-What i’ve experienced however is that the unit grievance investigators don’t allow me to grieve a Director’s Review Committee decision.
+What i’ve experienced , however, is that the unit grievance investigators don’t allow me to grieve a Director’s Review Committee decision.
 My battle with the UGI subsequently slows up the exhaustion of administrative remedies.

-Eventually, the Watch list measure intensified to the point that ANY material from MIM(Prisons) was purportedly denied at the command of the DRC in Huntsville.
+Eventually, the watchlist measure intensified to the point that ANY material from MIM(Prisons) was purportedly denied at the command of the DRC in Huntsville.
 This political police tactic is what led to the state-wide censorship of the Revolutionary 12 Step Program.
-The 12 steps are anti-drug abuse and anti-reactionary program that is definitely needed in the Texas prison system.
-The state has upheld this censorship with the bland statement, ‘may incite inmate disruption’.
+The 12 steps is an anti-drug abuse and anti-reactionary program that is definitely needed in the Texas prison system.
+The state has upheld this censorship with the vague statement, ‘may incite inmate disruption’.

 In recent times Texas has made national headlines due to the governor’s reactionary policies that repress social and political narratives that counter dominant narratives and positions.
-That trend at the tarnishing of First Amendment so-called rights has made its way into the Texas prison system.
+This trend, which tarnishes the First Amendment so-called rights, has made its way into the Texas prison system.

 To understand how this has occurred one must have knowledge of connection, the family tree of repression if you will, that connects Jimmy Smith(Allred Warden), Brenda Kelley(Allred mailroom supervisor), Tammy Shelby(Mailroom system coordinator’s panel-chair), and the DRC, to Texas’ highest levels of government.